carltheperson/advanced-js-objects/chapters/chapter-4.md

 # Chapter 4 - Internal Object behavior

 Peeking into the internals of objects can be a good way to understand how they work.
 One useful concept to understand is *internal methods*.
-This chapter covers the different internal methods of different objects, and how they behave.
+This chapter covers the different internal methods of different objects and how they behave.
 It also covers how knowledge about these internal methods can be used in your JavaScript programs.

 ## Internal methods basics

 Every JavaScript object has internal methods, although some have more than others.
 These methods get called when you have pretty much any interaction with objects.
-The names of internal methods are labelled by enclosing brackets ([ ]), e.g. [[HasProperty]].
+The names of internal methods are labelled by double enclosing brackets ([[ ]]) e.g. [[HasProperty]].
 This is to distinguish them from regular object methods.

 You can’t actually call an internal method in your JavaScript program.
 This is because they exist outside the execution context of your code.
 They are called by your JavaScript *engine*, not your code.
 Still, it’s helpful to understand *when* they are called by the engine.